DLA Energy advances coalition readiness at Five Eyes interoperability meeting in Hawaii

-Members of the Defense Logistics Agency Energy Quality Directorate and technical experts pose for a photo at the Pearl Harbor National Memorial in Honolulu, March 25, 2026.
-The group met March 23-27 for the Air Force Interoperability Council meeting to strengthen global fuel logistics and standardize energy practices across the Five Eyes alliance.
-(DLA Energy photo)
+Defense Logistics Agency Energy leaders and technical experts joined allied partners in Honolulu March 23-27 for the Air Force Interoperability Council meeting to strengthen global fuel logistics and standardize energy practices across the Five Eyes alliance.

+The council, comprised of the United States, Australia, Canada, New Zealand and the United Kingdom, focuses on enhancing operational cohesion.
+Within the council, the Fuels, Lubricants and Gases Working Group addresses the specification, testing and certification of aviation energy products.

+This collaboration ensures U.S. forces can receive, provide and share fuel support with allied air forces during joint operations, exercises and contingency missions.

 |Date Taken: